sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/box.md

 **Simple box**

-The following image shows a config that grabs a dollar amount from a box in a 1099 form, based on anchor text matching in the box: TODO: remove position
+The following image shows a config that grabs a dollar amount from a box in a 1099 form, based on anchor text matching in the box:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/box_1099.png)